DinidiGallage/TodoSync/README.md

-# todoSync
+# TodoSync

-todoSync is a task management app designed to help you organize your tasks efficiently.
+TodoSync is a task management app designed to help you organize your tasks efficiently.
 Built using Kotlin, SQLite database, and Android Studio, it provides a user-friendly interface for managing your daily tasks.

 ## Features